ayucd/why-would-you-do-that/README.md

 ![Strategy-wise population development in our environment](https://github.com/ayucd/why-would-you-do-that/blob/main/partB_strategywise.png)

-*We see that the AC strategy thrives amongst the overall population, followed by the “intelligent” strategy and then by TFT.
-The ALT and AD strategies see a decline in their population as the environment evolves.*
+*We see that the TFT strategy thrives amongst the overall population, followed by the “intelligent” strategy and then by ALT and AC.
+The AD strategy sees a decline in their population as the environment evolves.*

 # Conclusions